 The paddies are listed in the 100 Terraced Rice Fields of Japan, as designated by the Ministry of Agriculture, Forestry and Fisheries.
+Participation in the program was put on hold in 2021 due to COVID-19.

 Locally Grown Rice Used at Employee Cafeteria (Japan)